 In our community, there are people every day who go above and beyond and may not get any sort of recognition.
 We are proud to salute these unsung heroes!

-Our Local Gems awards will be presented by Nitin Ganatra, best known for his role in Eastenders as Masood Ahmed.
+Our 2017 Local Gems awards were presented by Nitin Ganatra, best known for his role in Eastenders as Masood Ahmed.

 John has lived in Muswell Hill for 42 years and has been married for 45.
 He has a son and a daughter and four grandchildren.